-The Group and the Company's capital is as disclosed in their Balance Sheets and is managed on a basis consistent with its investment objective and policies, as disclosed in the Strategic Report on pages 12 and 13.
+The Company's capital is as disclosed in the Balance Sheet and is managed on a basis consistent with its investment objective and policies, as disclosed in the Strategic Report on pages 12 and 13.
 The principal risks and their management are disclosed in the Strategic Report.

-19. RELATED PARTIES
+18. RELATED PARTIES